tf-encrypted/tf-encrypted/docs/getting_started.md

-## Making Private Predictions
+## Private Predictions
 ### a.
 Locally

-With Tensorflow Encrypted, you can very easily make private predictions with a pre-trained model saved as a [protobuf](https://www.tensorflow.org/extend/tool_developers/) file.
+With tf-encrypted, you can very easily make private predictions with a pre-trained model saved as a [protobuf](https://www.tensorflow.org/extend/tool_developers/) file.

 1. In the [`examples/`](./examples/) folder run the following line of code in your terminal to train a convolution network on MNIST dataset, then save the model as a protobuf file :
 ```bash